-The term defective product refers to several categories of errors that can cause unnecessary injury or harm to the user.
+The term “defective product” refers to several categories of errors that can cause unnecessary injury or harm to users.
 There are countless products that have the potential to be defective or dangerous, and many of these products we use on a daily basis.
 From household cleaners and

-injuries or illnesses due to use of such products.
+injuries or illnesses due to the use of such products.
 Injuries caused by a defective product can also lead to lengthy hospital stays, doctor visits, lost wages and related medical bills both now and in the future.
-If you have suffered a personal injury from a product that is defective, you must be able to prove one of the following in order to seek compensation from the manufacturer, designer, distributor or seller of the product.
+If you have suffered a personal injury from a product that is defective, you must be able to prove it in order to seek compensation from the manufacturer, designer, distributor or seller of the product.
 In some cases, multiple parties may be responsible.

 These cases involve injuries that were caused by a defect in the manufacturing of a product.
 One of the most common products affected by manufacturing defects are automobiles.
 Data from the General Estimates System suggests that vehicle defects contribute to 1.6% of all reported motor vehicle accidents.
 A minor error in the assembly of brakes, tires or steering wheels can create catastrophic accidents and devastating injuries.

 is produced is usually defective as well.
-In order to seek compensation from an injury caused by a design defect, you must be able to prove that
+In order to seek compensation for an injury caused by a design defect, you must be able to prove that

 it can also include over-the-counter drugs.
-Dangerous drugs can be extremely complex cases to prove in court, and it is vitally important to secure the help of a legal professional early on.
+Dangerous drugs can be extremely complex cases to prove in court, and it is vitally important to secure the help of a legal professional as early as possible.

-Breach of Warranty
+Breach Of Warranty

 regardless of whether the warranty is express or implied.
 As these claims deal with liability under contract law, it is important to have the help of a skilled attorney as you seek compensation.